AmbiqAI/heartkit/docs/modes/demo.md

 1. Create / modify configuration file (e.g. `configuration.json`)
 1. Ensure "evb" is selected as the `backend` in configuration file.
 1. Plug EVB into PC via two USB-C cables.
-1. Build and flash firmware to EVB `cd evb && make && make deploy`
 1. Run demo `heartkit --mode demo --task beat --config ./configuration.json`
 1. HTML report will be saved to `${job_dir}/report.html`

-### Bring-Your-Own-Backend
+### Bring-Your-Own-Backend Engine

 Similar to datasets, dataloaders, tasks, and models, the demo mode can be customized to use your own backend inference engine.
 HeartKit includes a backend factory (`BackendFactory`) that is used to create and run the backend engine.

 #### How it Works

-1. **Create a Backend**: Define a new backend class that inherits from the `HKInferenceBackend` base class and implements the required abstract methods.
+1. **Create a Backend**: Define a new backend class that inherits from the [HKInferenceBackend](../api/backends/backend.md) base class and implements the required abstract methods.

     ```python
     import heartkit as hk